 Memoirs, particularly political ones, usually promise to expose some dirty laundry and Williams’ account is no exception.
 Much of it concerns the Socreds, especially the Bennetts, W.A.C. in the 1950s and 1960s followed by his son Bill Bennett in the 1970s.
 These were the facilitators of the modern robber baron era of B.C.
 Williams reveals the corruption and corporate giveaways that occurred, what Williams calls “a catalogue of abuse and privilege attached to the aging Socred government.”

-It was Harcourt who signed the deal for the Fast Cat ferries that turned into a fiasco during Clarke’s government.
+It was Harcourt who signed the deal for the Fast Cat ferries that turned into a fiasco during Clark’s government.
 If Williams was involved, he doesn’t say.
 In fact, he does not dwell on failure.
 This is a book of successes and lost opportunities rather than failures and, although Williams shows humility at times he sees himself as a man of and for the people, he was also a power-driven entrepreneur.

 Mr. Justice Thomas Berger, who was party leader in 1969, defeating Barrett at a leadership convention, is scolded as “intellectual cool” and “a little too arrogant.”
 But others receive high praise.
 Former Kootenay MLA and cabinet minister Corky Evans is lauded for his fight to save B.C. forests from environmental devastation.

 Interestingly, Williams has also been called arrogant and brash.
 Some of the younger volunteer workers remember leaving the NDP because they saw Williams as a man in a hurry who didn’t care about their views.
 And the memoir does suggest that Williams was not stopping to seek their advice.
 It was full speed ahead and damn the torpedoes, an approach that did not resonate well with those who were shunted aside.